mitcdh/flickr-album-scraper/README.md

 ## Notes

-*  This script does not handle pagination.
+* Pagination is not handled.
-*  The module assume the last photo in an album has EXIF data for the timestamp which may not always be the case.
-You can remedy this by just ensuring the last photo as organised in organizr is EXIF tagged.
+* The module assumes the last photo in an album has EXIF data for the timestamp, which may not always be the case.
+You can remedy this by just ensuring the last photo, as organised in organizr is EXIF tagged.
-*  The module is opinionated to assume the last photo in the album is what the date should be set to.